Is Champagne better than sparkling wine?

 The sparkling wine world is infinitely more complex, diverse, and exciting than the Champenoise would like you to believe.
 Benefiting from an extraordinarily talented firmament of marketeers, Champagne has been sold as the definitive luxury sparkling wine: rarified, glamorous, and naturally, very expensive.
 Thus, many consumers assume that upmarket fizz begins and ends with Dom Perignon.
 In some ways, it’s a reasonable assumption.
 The best Champagnes are magnificent wines.
 Made to last, they develop so many dimensions and depth that only patient buyers are truly rewarded.
 Great Champagne combines lightness with depth, creaminess with sparkle, and complexity with precision.
 The best examples, such as Krug and Cristal, are world-beaters.

 Yet global competition is significant and growing.
 Today, almost every wine region in the world makes sparkling wine, from India’s Nashik to Spain’s Penedès.
 Indeed, you can make sparkling wine in any climate; all the investor needs is expensive equipment, grapes, and luck.
-Over 1.7 billion bottles are consumed each year, of which approximately 360 million are Champagne.
-That leaves a lot of sparkling wine that is not Champagne, although many of the world’s best winemakers closely emulate the Champagne model.
-Growers in New Zealand, England, Tasmania, and northern Italy are blending Chardonnay and Pinot Noir to significant effect.
+Over 1.7 billion bottles are consumed annually, of which approximately 360 million are Champagne.
+That leaves many sparkling wines that are not Champagne, although many of the world’s best winemakers closely emulate the Champagne model.
+Growers in New Zealand, England, Tasmania, and northern Italy blend Chardonnay and Pinot Noir to significant effect.
 This is partly due to the Champenoise themselves, who have invested in regions like Carneros in California and even southern England, always – if discretely – looking for the next unique terroir to make great fizz.

 In one sense, the Champagne industry owes Prosecco a great debt of gratitude.
-It is the massive popularity of the eponymous Italian bubbly that has helped to raise the fizz category far beyond the confines of an occasional celebratory drink.
-What are the reasons for its success?
-It offers a quaffable style and lower acidity that suits today’s wine drinkers perfectly.
-But most remarkably, it has managed to be both accessible and prestigious at the same time, providing a fun alternative to Champagne.
+The massive popularity of the eponymous Italian bubbly has helped to raise the fizz category far beyond the confines of an occasional celebratory drink.
+So what are the reasons for its success?
+It offers a quaffable style and lower acidity that perfectly suits today’s wine drinkers.
+But most remarkably, it has managed to be both accessible and prestigious simultaneously, providing a fun alternative to Champagne.

 At first glance, Cava has a closer relationship to Champagne than Prosecco.
-The wines are made using the traditional method described above, while leading growers market expensive cuvées, often made in tiny quantities, that can easily compete with the best of Champagne.
-Yet there are also significant differences.
+The wines are made using the traditional method described above while leading growers to market expensive cuvées, often made in tiny quantities, that can easily compete with the best of Champagne.
+Yet, there are also significant differences.
 Stylistically, they have little in common.
-A top Cava will often display more savory, earthy and herbaceous notes, typically of fennel and ripe citrus.
-Younger examples can be quite one dimensional: apple aromas, but little else.
+A top Cava will often display savory, earthy, herbaceous notes, typically fennel and ripe citrus.
+Younger examples can be quite one-dimensional: apple aromas but little else.
 The acidity is often lower than Champagne, and many growers, therefore, dispense with adding sugar before bottling – the practice is known as liqueur d’ expedition in Champagne.
 That category mostly benefits from some sugar – called dosage – in the blend.
-However, Cava boasts a ripeness that means that dosage can sometimes be superfluous.
+However, Cava boasts a ripeness, meaning that dosage can sometimes be superfluous.

 Codorniu Modernista Winery, Penedes

 Of course, styles vary considerably between growers and houses, as elsewhere.
-Cava has been produced in the Penedès region, south of Barcelona since the late 19th century and was legally recognized when Spain entered the EU.
+Cava has been produced in the Penedès region, south of Barcelona, since the late 19th century and was legally recognized when Spain entered the EU.
 Today, over 95% of Cava is made in Catalunya, although other regions have the right to bottle Cava.
-The two most famous names in Cava are Codorniu and Freixenet, who release over 5 million cases between them.
-Their army of growers cultivate (primarily) three native grapes: Macabeo (Viura in Rioja), Parellada, and Xarel-lo.
-However, in recent years Chardonnay and Pinot Noir have been ‘invading’ the blends, although this practice is being rejected by some wineries, who want to favor their beloved indigenous varieties.
+Cava’s two most famous names are Codorniu and Freixenet, who release over 5 million cases between them.
+Their army of growers cultivates (primarily) three native grapes: Macabeo (Viura in Rioja), Parellada, and Xarel-lo.
+However, in recent years, Chardonnay and Pinot Noir have been ‘invading’ the blends, although some wineries reject this practice and want to favor their beloved indigenous varieties.
 But we would argue that a dash of Pinot Noir can add structure and refinement to Cava.
 Others vehemently disagree, such as Pepe Raventos of Raventos I Blanc.

 Nevertheless, the net result is that there are enough styles to suit everyone.
 In that sense, Champagne and Cava have much in common, producing sweet, dry, rose, and white styles for every palate.
 Both appellations make outstanding, sophisticated, and age-worthy fizz.
 Both regions also make dross.

-When sommeliers unveil Franciacorta to unfamiliar customers, they often introduce it – cue drum roll – as ‘Italy’s Champagne’.
+When sommeliers unveil Franciacorta to unfamiliar customers, they often introduce it as ‘Italy’s Champagne.’
 It’s an apt description, to a point.
 Although the climate is warmer than Champagne further north, Franciacorta, tasted blind, can sometimes fool a critic into thinking that they’re imbibing a Blanc de Blancs from Avize.
 Like Cava, Franciacorta is made using the traditional method and trumps Champagne in some ways.
 The rules regarding minimum lees aging are more stringent than Champagne, as are the regulations which control yields.
 The blend is typically Pinot Noir and Chardonnay, with some Pinot Blanc also permitted by the regulations.
 The grapes are grown in the province of Brescia in Lombardy, northern Italy.
 The average quality made is very high – many wealthy Italians will not drink anything else.
-So far then, Italy’s answer to Champagne.
+So far, then, Italy’s answer to Champagne.